gabraham/flashpca/README.md

    To get the cumulative variance explained, simply do the cumulative sum of the variances (`cumsum` in R).

-## Warning:
+## Warning

-You must perform quality control using PLINK (at least filter --geno, --mind, --maf, --hwe) before running flashpca on your data.
+You must perform quality control using PLINK (at least filter using --geno, --mind, --maf, --hwe) before running flashpca on your data.
 You will likely get spurious results otherwise.